-The Pacific coast has a range of beaches and not all of them are developed and touristy.
+The Pacific coast has a huge range of type of beaches.
+Furthermore, not all the beaches are developed and touristy.
 In fact, much of the Guanacaste coast is undeveloped since it is so vast.
 There are just certain towns that are developed for tourism such as Tamarindo, Playas del Coco, Samara, Potrero, Flamingo and Nosara.

-Jaco and Manuel Antonio are arguably the most touristic and developed beach ares on the Pacific coast.
-As Jaco is a city beach just 1.5 hours from San Jose, you will see plenty of high rise condos.
-Manuel Antonio has a ton of luxury hotels in a very small area and has the last white sand beach on the Pacific coast.
+Jaco and Manuel Antonio are the most touristic and developed beach towns on the Pacific coast.
+As Jaco is a city beach just 1.5 hours from San Jose, you will see plenty of high rise condos and beachfront hotels.
+Manuel Antonio has a ton of luxury hotels.

-The Caribbean coast of Costa Rica doesn’t follow the tropical dry-rainy season weather pattern.
+The Caribbean coast of Costa Rica doesn’t follow the tropical tropical dry-rainy season weather pattern.
 Instead, the Caribbean is much more humid and can rain all year long.
-The summer months are September and October and the rainiest months are June and November.
+The summer month is October and the rainiest months are June and November on the Caribbean coast.

-The Pacific coast does follow the typical rainy and dry tropical season which is from end of April to beginning of December and beginning of May to end of November respectively.
-The rainiest months are usually October and November and the hottest months are March and April.
+The Pacific coast does follow the typical rainy and dry tropical season which is from the end of April to beginning of December and beginning of May to end of November respectively.
+The rainiest months are usually September and October and the hottest months are March and April.

-The Guanacaste coast has a longer dry season meaning you will get more sunny days on that side, particularly in the Northern area but that means the forest becomes very dry and very yellow, almost like a desert.
-Temperatures can soar into the 100s F (38 C) during March.
+The Guanacaste coast dry season turns the forests dry and very yellow, almost like a desert.
+Temperatures can soar into the high 90s and low 100s F (38 C) during March.
 In rainy season, it’ll be around 85 F during the day (29 C).

 The South Pacific coast is a lot more humid which keeps the jungle green all year long like the Caribbean coast.
 It tends to rain harder and more down in the South so even if you’re visiting in February, it can rain.
-It doesn’t feel quite as hot in the South Pacific with temperatures in the low 90’s for most of the year.
+Temperatures are similar to the Caribbean side.

 Things to do in Pacific vs Caribbean